A team of MIT researchers has been collaborating for years in a research project with the city of Amsterdam.

 A tetris on the water

 Last week the MIT team has published a paper at the International Symposium of Multi-Agent and Multi-Robot Systems.
-The publication describes in detail the algorithm that allows the robot boat to start navigating in one way, separate from its "colleagues" and then rejoin them during navigation.
+The publication describes in detail the algorithm that allows the robot boat to start sailing in one way, separate from its "colleagues" and then rejoin them while sailing.

 This ability can make the fleet even more versatile, allowing it to make the most of Amsterdam's 165 navigable canals.